 Safe handling is important when you have pets.
 Below are some more tips for garage door safety:

-2. If you have a cat that likes to climb, check the door gears before opening or closing the doors.
-A cat might try to climb up onto the shelf a raised door provides.
+If you have a cat that likes to climb, check the door gears before opening or closing the doors.
+A cat might try to climb up onto the shelf that a raised door provides to escape predators or get a good view of its surroundings.
+There’s a high risk of your cat getting crushed when you command your door to close, so always check the top of your garage door beforehand.

-5. Play games like catch, keep-away and fetch outside of the garage.
+Play games like catch, keep-away and fetch outside of the garage.
 Using your door for a race game or as an obstacle to get to their toy will encourage the pet to charge the door without reserve.
+Even if your garage door has built-in motion sensors that tell it to stop when you or your pet are in the way, it is still dangerous.
+In case the sensor malfunctions, or if your pet moves too fast, the garage door will miss the signal and shut anyway.

-6. Make sure any cables or wires are safe from your pet chewing on them.
+Make sure any cables or wires are safe from your pet chewing on them.
 If you have a pet that likes to chew, provide them with enough toys so they have a few distractions from the door.
-You can also try blocking off the wiring, but remember to make it accessible for maintenance and repairs.
+You can try blocking off the wiring, but remember to make it accessible for maintenance and repairs.
+You can also leave the pet crated or block their access to the garage whenever you’re away from home to keep them safe.

 All automatic garage door systems have motion detectors set at ground level.
 Test yours to make sure they’re working properly before you allow any pets into your garage.
 You might have tried raising your foot over the sensor as you exited to avoid triggering the safety feature.
 Since animals rarely jump over the garage threshold, the sensors will detect their feet crossing over.